 As a professional, business skills allow you to market yourself to employers as the right person to fit a particular role.
 If you're occupying a role already, developing these skills will help you excel and potentially earn promotions for your hard work.

 10 business skills to develop as a professional

 Learning and developing the following business skills will help you to excel in your professional career:

 1. Negotiation tactics

 You need negotiation skills throughout your professional career.
-They're used for negotiating salaries, contracts, and project responsibilities with colleagues.
+They're used for negotiating salaries, contracts and project responsibilities with colleagues.
 To ensure progress, you must learn to negotiate effectively and come out with the best possible deals and outcomes for yourself and the business.

-Negotiation is all about having discussions with other people to come to a decision that all involved parties can agree with.
+Negotiation is all about having discussions with other people to come to a decision that all parties can agree with.
 Having good negotiation skills leads to building better relationships and ultimately having business success.
 Specifically, you'll need to put your negotiation skills to work when making a deal for your organization or asking for salary raises with your employer.

-Your leadership skills as a professional stem from your ability to understand your and your team's strengths and weaknesses and to be decisive enough to make the right decisions based on those facts.
+Your leadership skills as a professional will stem from your ability to understand your and your team's strengths and weaknesses and to be decisive enough to make the right decisions based on those facts.
 You must also be able to use your creativity and imagination to motivate your team with a positive attitude until you achieve your goals.

-Read more: 10 Common Leadership Styles
+Related: 10 Common Leadership Styles

 4. Resourcefulness and networking